New and current employees who wish to purchase access to the 102 Tower parking garage have various options to best meet their needs.

 102 Tower parking coordinators:

-- EDW, DSS, SVP/U Health Strategy: Loa Kauvaka Loa.Kauvaka@hsc.utah.edu
+- EDW, DSS, SVP/U of U Health Strategy: Loa Kauvaka Loa.Kauvaka@hsc.utah.edu

 - ITS: Jon Messina Jonathan.Messina@hsc.utah.edu